-Subsection (e).
+Subsection (ed).
 Revocable trust.
-If a decedent's property will be distributed through a revocable trust rather than through probate, the [attorney general] should still get notice of any significant charitable gifts.
-The amount that is "significant" is left in brackets for states to consider.
-The drafting committee thought that gifts to charity worth at least \$25,000 collectively represented a "significant" charitable interest.
+If a decedent's property will be distributed through a

+1 revocable trust rather than through probate, the fattorney general should still get notice of any 2 significant charitable gifts.
+The amount that is "significant" is left in brackets for states to 3 consider.
+The drafting committee Drafting Committee thought that gifts to charity worth at least 4 \$25,000 collectively represented a "significant" charitable interest.
+5 6 Subsection (f).
-Subsection (f).
 Irrevocable trust.
-The creation of an irrevocable trust with charitable interests that may not have risen to the level that requires registration, still merits notification to the attorney general of the trust's existence.
+The creation of an irrevocable trust with charitable 7 interests that may not have risen to the level that requires registration, still merits notification to 8 the attorney general of the trust's existence.
+9 10 Subsection (g).
+Subsection (e).

-Subsection (g).
 Bankruptcy.
-The [attorney general] should be aware of a charity's decision to file for bankruptcy so that the [attorney general] can protect the public's interest in the charitable assets.
+The [attorney general] should be aware of a charity's 11 12 decision to file for bankruptcy so that the [attorney general] can protect the public's interest in 13 the charitable assets.
+14 15 Subsection (hf)(1).

-Subsection (h).
 Revocation of tax exemption.
-The revocation of a federal or state tax exemption may signal problems with a charity that the [attorney general] should consider.
-This subsection requires provides for notification to the [attorney general] of revocation or modification of a charity's exempt status for any tax purpose.

-SECTION 8.
-NOTICE OF PROCEEDING CONCERNING COVERED

-CHARITABLE OR CHARITABLE ASSETS.

-- (a) This section applies to: - 39 (1) an action against or on behalf of a covered charity or an action seeking to - 40 enforce the terms governing charitable assets given to a covered charity;
+The revocation of a federal or state 16 tax exemption may signal problems with a charity that the fattorney general should consider.
+This subsection requires provides for notification to the fattorney general of revocation or 17 modification of a charity's exempt status for any tax purpose.
+18 19 20 21 Subsection (f)(2).
+Amendment.
+This subsection requires a charity to file with the attorney general any amendment to its governing documents that changes the purpose of the 22 charity or results in a material change to the structure, governance, or activities of the charity.
+23 For example, a charity should report a change in voting structure, either the elimination of a class 24 25 of voting members or the creation of voting members.
+[Add examples of other "material" changes].
+26 27 SECTION 8.
+NOTICE OF PROCEEDING CONCERNING COVERED 28 CHARITABLE OR CHARITABLE ASSETS.
+29 (a) This section applies to: 30 (1) an action against or on behalf of a covered charityperson holding a charitable 31 asset or an action seeking to enforce the terms governing the use or management of a charitable 32 assets given to a covered charityasset; 33 (2) an action against a covered charity or other person concerning an application 34 of charitable assets or a breach of fiduciary or other legal duty owed to a covered charity; 35 (3) a proceeding by, against or on behalf of a covered charity person holding